halftheopposite/bsp-dungeon-generator/README.md

 import { generate } from "./dungeon";

 const dungeon = generate({
+  rooms: [...] // List of rooms used in the generation
   mapWidth: 96, // Width of the dungeon in tiles
   mapHeight: 56, // Height of the dungeon in tiles
   mapGutterWidth: 1, // Gutter width of the dungeon